-Cats have stomachs that are created to take care of fur.
+Cats have a sensitive stomach that are created to take care of fur.
 When you see your cat grooming themselves they are using their rough tongues to remove excess hair.
-The tongue carries some of that fur into the stomach and the bulk of that is normally processed through and comes out when the cat eliminates.
+The tongue carries some of that fur into the sensitive stomach and the bulk of that is normally processed through and comes out when the cat eliminates.

 Vet Advice on Hairballs

 There is a myriad of articles from veterinarians concerning hairballs.
 Most agree on a number of factors listed here, in no particular order:

 - Hairballs are more common in cats with longer hair, such as Persians.

 - Hairballs are a normal occurrence in cats and can be vomited up as often as every two weeks, or once a month, with no reason for concern.
 Check with your vet on acceptable amounts of hairballs.

 - The yearly seasonal changes, when cats shed their coats can cause more hairballs.